jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/parts.rst

   * 60%-69% ： 3 movement points
   * 50%-59% ： 4 movement point
   * <50% : 5 movement point
+You want high HP for tanks and high output for attackers that carry a lot of weapons.

 Arm: When an arm is destroyed, you can not use grip or shoulder weapons on that arm without :ref:`repairing <front_mission_mechanics_commands>`.
+You want high hit arm for attackers and high HP arm for tanks.

+There are two kinds of hit values on an arm, one is with equipped weapon and one is without.
+The hit value of the arm affects grip and shoulder weapons.
+The integrated weapon hit affects integrated weapons only.

 Leg: provides movement.
 When the leg is destroyed, the unit would have very limited movement.
 Actual range depends on leg type (or lack thereof) and the :ref:`terrain <front_mission_mechanics_terrain>`.
 Normal legs are best for traveling between different elevation levels.
 For flat terrains, you can switch to other type of legs.
+Although tanks need high HP legs, usually you just want highest movement ones as they need to run to the front to absorb damage.

+The most expensive part is usually the best option for everyone, if you can afford that is.